Delhi Capitals: Players

-Former India opener and Delhi local, Virender Sehwag was accorded the icon player status in the Delhi Daredevils team and was also the captain of the side during the first two seasons.
+Former India opener and Delhi local, Virender Sehwag was accorded the icon player status in the Delhi Daredevils team and was also the captain of the team during the first two seasons.
 However, he resigned and passed on the leadership to Gautam Gambhir for the 2010 season.
 But after Gambhir left the team for the Kolkata Knight Riders in the fourth edition, Sehwag was once again given the duty to captain the team.
-Since the start of the IPL in 2008, many international players such as Australian Glenn McGrath, South African batter and part-time keeper AB de Villiers, Sri Lankan player Tillakaratne Dilshan, Australian opener and former vice-captain David Warner, Andrew McDonald, New Zealand spinner Daniel Vettori, Farveez Maharoof, Dirk Nannes, and Aussie opener Aaron Finch have donned the cap for the Daredevils.
-The team included Indian players like Tamil Nadu middle-order batter and keeper Dinesh Karthik and Yo Mahesh.
+Since the start of the IPL in 2008, many international players such as Australian Glenn McGrath, South African batter AB de Villiers, Sri Lankan player Tillakaratne Dilshan, Australian opener David Warner, Andrew McDonald, New Zealand spinner Daniel Vettori, Farveez Maharoof, Dirk Nannes, and Australian opener Aaron Finch have donned the cap for the Daredevils.

-In 2009, Mohammad Asif and Shoaib Malik left due to the ban on Pakistani players and Asif's positive drug test.
-Aussie opener David Warner, Andrew McDonald, English opener Paul Collingwood and Owais Shah were the new signings.
-Fast bowler Ashish Nehra came in from Mumbai Indians as a trade-off for Indian opener Shikhar Dhawan.
-For IPL 2010, Australian all-rounder Moises Henriques came in from the Kolkata Knight Riders in exchange for Manoj Tiwary and Owais Shah.
-Wayne Parnell was purchased at the auction for US$610,000.

 In 2012, they bought Sri Lankan Mahela Jayawardene, Jamaican all-rounder Andre Russell, Doug Bracewell, Morne Morkel and English batter Kevin Pietersen.
-The Daredevils also signed uncapped Indian all-rounder Pawan Negi, Dynamic batters Manpreet Juneja and Antriksh Yadav ahead of the 2013 season.
-The Daredevils appointed Mahela Jayawardene as vice-captain for 2013.
-On 29 February 2013, the Daredevils signed Kiwi batter Ross Taylor from the inaugural champions Rajasthan Royals in a trade for an undisclosed amount.
-David Warner was ranked the 6th highest run scorer in all formats combined in 2022.
+Following the 2014 mega-auction, the franchise underwent a major overhaul, signing Kevin Pietersen as captain and purchasing Dinesh Karthik for ₹12.5 crore.
+Subsequent seasons saw a revolving door of captains, including J. P. Duminy (2015–2016) and Zaheer Khan (2016–2017).

+The team's fortunes shifted in 2018 when Shreyas Iyer took over the captaincy mid-season from a returning Gautam Gambhir.
+Under Iyer, the team reached its first-ever IPL final in 2020.
+During this period, the franchise built a core around young Indian talents such as Rishabh Pant, Prithvi Shaw, and Shikhar Dhawan, while also securing international stars like Kagiso Rabada and Anrich Nortje.

+In 2021, Rishabh Pant was appointed captain after Iyer was ruled out due to injury, a role he maintained until 2024, excluding the 2023 season which he missed due to a car accident (where David Warner led the team).
+Ahead of the 2025 season, the franchise underwent another leadership change, releasing Rishabh Pant and appointing Axar Patel as captain and naming Hemang Badani as head coach.
+The 2025 squad features high-profile signings including KL Rahul and Mitchell Starc.